FederatedAI/FATE/fate_client/pipeline/README.md

 User can customize job workflow by adding components to pipeline and then initiate a job with one call.
 In addition, Pipeline provides functionality to run prediction and query information after fitting a pipeline.
 Run the [mini demo](./demo/pipeline-mini-demo.py) to have a taste of how FATE Pipeline works.
-Default values of party ids and work mode in [config file](./demo/config.yaml) may need to be modified depending on setting.
+Default values of party ids and work mode may need to be modified depending on the deployment setting.

 ```bash
 python pipeline-mini-demo.py config.yaml
 ```

-For more pipeline demo, please refer to [demos](./demo).
+For more pipeline demo, please refer to [examples](../../examples/pipeline).

 ## A FATE Job is A Sequence